 Small containers no larger than a pint are recommended for this recipe, so that when you thaw one it isn't an overwhelming amount of jam to use up.
 Alternatively, fill quart-size freezer bags with 8 to 16 ounces of the jam.

 - 4 cups rhubarb (chopped, about 1 1/2 pounds rhubarb leaf stalks)

 - 2 tablespoons water

-Place all the ingredients in a medium sized pot over low heat, starting with the lesser amount of sugar.
+In a medium-sized pot over low heat, place the rhubarb, water, and 3/4 cup of sugar to start.
 Stir constantly until all of the sugar is dissolved.